-Under the new apportionment approach, the portion of a deduction a person should be entitled to claim must correspond with the extent to which the asset is used for taxable purposes.
+The portion of a deduction you should be entitled to claim must correspond with the extent to which you use the asset for taxable purposes.
 In most situations, an asset may only be used for either taxable or non-taxable purposes at one particular time.
-For example, at any given time a motor vehicle may be used by a person for making deliveries of goods and services or for taking the person's children to school - but usually not both at the same time.
+For example, at any given time a motor vehicle may be used for making deliveries of goods and services or for taking your children to school - but usually not both at the same time.